Docker Compose

 Clone the repository to your environment:

-gh repo clone akeylesslabs/repo-name
+gh repo clone akeylesslabs/docker-compose

 Authentication